progand/Deepnest/README.md

 `--withbox` - show box on exported image (hidden by default)

+`--exportids` - export the IDs of successfully fitted parts to `deepnest-parts-ids.txt` in the same directory

 `--debugger` - show main window and open developer tools

 ## Debugging